simul/simul.github.io/unrealengine/Blueprint.md

 Transparency
 ------------

 To correctly affect transparent objects, trueSKY will write loss, inscatter and cloud transparency textures once per frame.
-Connect the textures from the (automatically created) trueSky folder, to the texture properties in the trueSKY Sequence Actor to enable this. **Note**: If you are using the True Sky Light in place of the default UE4 Skylight, do not set the Skylight Cubemap RT.
+Connect the textures from the (automatically created) trueSky folder, to the texture properties in the trueSKY Sequence Actor to enable this.

 <a href="http://docs.simul.co/unrealengine/images/TrueSkyRenderTargets.png"><img src="http://docs.simul.co/unrealengine/images/TrueSkyRenderTargets.png" alt="Blueprint" /></a>